chef/automate/components/docs-chef-io/content/automate/on_prem_builder.md

 #### Deploy Chef Habitat Builder with Chef Automate Auth

-To deploy Chef Habitat Builder with the Chef Automate UI and Auth services only, specify the `builder` product on the command line.
+To deploy Chef Habitat Builder on a different host than Chef Automate, specify only the `builder` product on the command line.
+Chef Automate UI and Auth services only will also be deployed to support authentication.

+When deploying Chef Habitat Builder on a different host than Chef Automate the supported authentication options are LDAP or SAML.
+Follow the standard instructions for [Chef Automate LDAP]({{< relref "ldap.md" >}}) or [Chef Automate SAML]({{< relref "saml.md" >}}) configuration.

 For example:

 ```shell